truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

 TrueNAS provides several options to set up a data storage backup method including using either a cloud sync provider and scheduled task, or configuring a replication task.

 ## Backing Up the System Configuration
-First thing after you set up TrueNAS is to back up your system configuration by downloading the system configuration file.
+The first thing you should do after you set up TrueNAS is back up your system configuration by downloading the system configuration file.

 {{< include file="/static/includes/DownloadSystemConfigFileSCALE.md" >}}